How Social Inflation Affects Insurance Rates

 How Litigation Funding Works (and Why It Matters)

 Third-party litigation funding (TPLF) is an arrangement in which an outside investor (a hedge fund, a specialized litigation finance firm or a private equity vehicle) provides capital to a plaintiff or law firm to cover the costs of pursuing a lawsuit.
 In exchange, the funder receives a portion of any monetary award or settlement if the case is successful.
-If the plaintiff loses, the funder typically receives nothing.
+If the plaintiff loses, the funder usually receives nothing.

-TPLF has existed in some form for decades, but the industry has grown substantially since the 2010s.
+TPLF has existed for decades, but the industry has grown substantially since the 2010s.
 Funders argue that TPLF democratizes access to justice by allowing plaintiffs with legitimate claims (but limited resources) to pursue cases they couldn't otherwise afford.
 This argument has merit in cases involving individual plaintiffs against well-resourced corporate defendants.

 From an insurance perspective, the concern is structural.
 When outside capital removes the financial risk of litigation from the plaintiff, it changes the calculus on which cases get filed, how long cases are litigated and at what threshold plaintiffs are willing to settle.
 Insurers and reinsurers argue this increases both case volume and average settlement and verdict size, contributing directly to social inflation.

-HOW OUTSIDE INVESTORS PROFIT FROM YOUR LAWSUIT
+HOW OUTSIDE INVESTORS PROFIT FROM LAWSUITS

-From Courtroom to Your Premium
+From Courtroom to Consumer Premiums

 When commercial insurers pay out large claims (particularly in commercial auto and general liability), their loss development trends upward.
 Insurers respond by purchasing reinsurance at higher prices to protect against future large losses.
 Reinsurance is the mechanism by which primary insurers transfer a portion of their risk to global reinsurance markets.
 When reinsurance costs rise, those costs are passed back to primary insurers, which then adjust premiums across their book of business, including personal lines.